 Serious incident reporting guidelines

-These guidelines aim to help and support disability services providers to meet their responsibilities when dealing with serious incidents or alleged incidents that involve, or impact upon, TAC or WorkSafe-funded clients
+These guidelines aim to help and support attendant care service providers to meet their responsibilities when dealing with serious incidents or alleged incidents that involve, or impact upon, TAC- or WorkSafe-funded clients.

 - Shared Supported Accommodation